-I knew I needed a heart change.
-I needed to see something differently or something new that I just wasn’t seeing.
-Since motivation wasn’t my issue, I started to see that the focus of my motivation was wrong.
-Instead of encouraging to make me look good, or at least not look like I didn’t care about others, I needed to encourage because I wanted to and because I believed in who and what I was encouraging.
+I finally realized I needed a heart change.
+The Holy Spirit did that by making me face my motives.
+Instead of encouraging others to make myself look good, I needed to encourage because I wanted to and because I believed in who and what I was encouraging.
 I needed to stop encouraging just to be encouraging and because it pleased God.

 - The Golden Rule is a great starting point.
 Not just a cliché saying, the Golden Rule actually comes from scripture (Matthew 7:12).
 To apply this rule to encouragement, consider the ways you are most encouraged and then encourage others in those same ways.
 For example, I enjoy being complimented on what I say, so I try to encourage others when they say something that encourages me.

 - I gotta be me!
-A new Dr. Pepper commercial has a great song that says, “I gotta be me.”
+Dr. Pepper used to have a commercial with a great song that said, “I gotta be me.”
 Being anyone else means bucking up against the “one of a kind” person God made me to be.
 What does this have to do with encouragement?
 When I am who God created me to be, I am better able to be encouraging.
 If I try to be my sanguine friends, I feel constantly sick to my stomach and worn out.
-But, if I encourage in my introverted way, I am being who God made me to be, which helps me be a better friend, wife, mother and servant.
+If I encourage in my introverted way, however, I am being who God made me to be, which helps me be a better friend, wife, mother, and servant.

 - Apply Paul’s formula for life.
-In 1 Thessalonians 4, Paul gives a simple formula for living life: Live quietly, mind your own business and work with your hands.
-How does this encouraging others?
+In 1 Thessalonians 4, Paul gives a simple formula for living life: Live quietly, mind your own business, and work with your hands.
+How does this encourage others?
 Verse 12 says that living this type of life shows “proper behavior” that earns the respect of others.
 For me, having respect for someone is encouraging because they hold qualities that motivate me to be a better person.
-And, in keeping with the above two points, if respect for how someone lives their life encourages me, then perhaps how I live my life can encourage others.
+If respect for how someone lives their life encourages me, then perhaps how I live my life can encourage others.

 - Balance listening and talking.
 As an introvert, I don’t say much when I’m in a group of people I don’t know well or if I am uncomfortable for some reason.
-But when I’m around people I know, I definitely talk more, often too much.
-Being too quiet makes people uncomfortable, and talking too much makes them feel unimportant.
+When I’m around people I know, though, I definitely talk more, often too much.
+Being too quiet makes people uncomfortable and talking too much makes them feel unimportant.
 At least, that’s what it does to me.
-So, as I work to become more encouraging, I need to balance how much I talk with how much I don’t.
+As I work to become more encouraging, I need to balance how much I talk with how much I don’t.